benevolenttech/btek.cc/_drafts/how-to-start-building-valuable-content-for-your-website.md

 Part 4: How Can Content Be Optimized For Sharing and Search Engines

-Part 5: &nbsp;How to Promote Your Website
+Part 5:  How to Promote Your Website

 Fortune 500 companies as well as some the world's largest websites need to continuously produce high-impact content which is interesting and valuable. **Creating a blog can do wonders for your website** and having ongoing traffic for your website will ensure the longevity of your site as well as a greater chance that you can accomplish the goals you set out for that site.